Quadrant House (Durban)

 The Quadrant House is a Grade II listed building situated in Durban, South Africa.

 History

 The building, erected in 1929, was commissioned by H. Live and designed by architect Ritchie McKinlay.
-It is assumed that its original purpose was to be a naval training school.
+It is assumed that its original purpose was to serve as a naval training school.

 Description

 The building is located on the Victoria Embankment in Durban's city centre.
 It occupies a lot with the shape of a quarter circle or quadrant, from which it derives its name.
 It is considered one of the epitomes of the so-called Berea Style, a local declination of the Art Deco style which emerged from local interest in Spanish colonial architecture as found on the West coast of North America.